-Students with a cumulative GPA of 95.00 or higher will be considered Honor Graduates with Distinction.
+Students with a cumulative GPA of 95.00 or higher for the weighted GPA will be considered Honor Graduates with Distinction.

 The valedictorian will be the student with the highest GPA in the senior class as determined using the honor graduate criteria.
 The salutatorian will be the student with the second highest average in the senior class.
 To be eligible for valedictorian and salutatorian, the student must have completed 4 semesters of high school in the Baldwin County School system.